Jumanji: Welcome to the Jungle: Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 76% based on 240 reviews, and an average rating of 6.2/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 235 reviews, and an average rating of 6.1/10.
 The website's critical consensus reads, "Jumanji: Welcome to the Jungle uses a charming cast and a humorous twist to offer an undemanding yet solidly entertaining update on its source material."
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 44 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 58 out of 100, based on 44 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it an 84% positive score.

 Dave White of TheWrap praised the cast and called the film a pleasant surprise: "Jumanji: Welcome to The Jungle is the Christmas tentpole release that aims to please and succeeds, a funny family entertainment product that subverts more expectations than it was obligated to contractually".
 Peter Travers of Rolling Stone writes "enough star power and comic zest to deliver a fun time at the movies ... barely" and praises the cast, particularly Jack Black as hilarious and for finding the "vulnerable heart" of the character.
 Travers gives the film 2.5 stars out of 4.
 Peter Bradshaw of The Guardian newspaper gives the film 3 out of 5 stars.
-Bradshaw praises Johnson for his "endearing performance" and calls it an "amiable effort" expects that will go down well on home viewings.
+Bradshaw praises Johnson for his "endearing performance" and calls it an "amiable effort" which can be expected to go down well on home viewings.

-David Ehrlich of IndieWire gave the film a C grade, calling it unnecessary but mildly amusing: "Jumanji: Welcome to the Jungle is further proof that even the stalest whiff of brand recognition has become preferable to originality.
-Only part of the blame for that belongs to the studios but after cannibalizing themselves for much of the last 20 years, Hollywood has clearly eaten their way down to the crumbs".
+David Ehrlich of IndieWire gave the film a C grade, calling it unnecessary, but mildly amusing: "Jumanji: Welcome to the Jungle is further proof that even the stalest whiff of brand recognition has become preferable to originality.
+Only part of the blame for that belongs to the studios, but after cannibalizing themselves for much of the last 20 years, Hollywood has clearly eaten their way down to the crumbs".
 For Variety, Owen Gleiberman wrote: "Excitement!
 Suspense!
 Childlike innocence!
 Ingeniously staged action set pieces!
 These are a few of the things you will not find, anywhere, in Jumanji: Welcome to the Jungle ...
 It's supposed to be a board game come to life but really, it's just a bored game."